HOW CHAPTER 13 BANKRUPTCY WORKS

 non-exempt assets and debts owed.

-Your attorney will work up a proposed debt restructuring and repayment
+Your attorney can work up a proposed debt restructuring and repayment plan

-plan of three or five years in duration, depending upon your level of
+of three or five years in duration, depending upon your level of income

-income and the ratio of income to debt owed.
-This plan will be presented
+and the ratio of income to debt owed.
+This plan will be presented to a

 Plan and Confirmation Hearing, during which lawyers on both sides will review the details of the plan